25 October 24

 This is a summary of the underlying method used to calculate global and national protected areas and OECM coverage for www.protectedplanet.net.

 This methodology is designed to be run in a GIS software.
-UNEP-WCMC currently runs it in Esri Modelbuilder in ArcGIS Pro, though we are looking to transition to a python script.
+UNEP-WCMC currently runs it in Esri Modelbuilder in ArcGIS Pro, and is in the process of transitioning to a script-based approach.
 For more technical information please visit the Github repository.
 Please note that the script in this repository is a sister script to the model currently used but the tools, processes and outputs are broadly the same.

 Method used to calculate global protected areas and OECM coverage